Skip to content

 • Procedure C: Running a comparison with a predetermined minimum oxygen percentage

-By design, this test describes the tendencies and behaviors of materials under a flame, though not necessarily under the same conditions as in a standard flame test.
+By design, this flammability testing method describes the tendencies and behaviors of materials under a flame, though not necessarily under the same conditions as in a standard flame test.

-UL 94 is a flammability test that examines a material's tendency to either spread or retard flame once it has been set on fire.
-This test uses a small bar or plaque and a more severe flame than in other tests.
+UL 94 is a flammability testing method that examines a material's tendency to either spread or retard flame once it has been set on fire.

-Also known as the Bombardier toxicity test standard, the SMP 800C measures the release of toxic gases such as carbon monoxide and dioxide, hydrogen cyanide, hydrogen chloride, hydrogen fluoride, hydrogen bromide, sulfur dioxide and nitrogen oxides.
-A standard imposes limits on how many parts per million burning materials can emit.
+Also known as the Bombardier toxicity test standard, the SMP 800C measures the release of toxic gases such as carbon monoxide and dioxide, hydrogen cyanide, hydrogen chloride, hydrogen fluoride, hydrogen bromide, sulfur dioxide, and nitrogen oxides.
+This fire testing standard imposes limits on how many parts per million burning materials can emit, ensuring that materials used in aerospace and transportation applications meet safety thresholds for toxic gas emissions.

 Aerospace